sybernix/lang-exchange-lk/docs/thesis.md

 [24] Duff, S. 10 Reasons To Choose AWS As Your Cloud Platform [Online].
 Available at: https://cloudranger.com/10-reasons-to-choose-aws/ (Accessed: 15 October, 2020)

 [25] Responsive Web Design - What It Is And How To Use It [Online].
-Available at: https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design// (Accessed: 16 October, 2020)
+Available at: https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design (Accessed: 16 October, 2020)

+[26] Pricing | Cloud Speech-to-Text Documentation | Google Cloud [Online].
+Available at: https://cloud.google.com/speech-to-text/pricing (Accessed: 17 October, 2020)

 ## Appendices